symphonyoss/symphony-java-sample-bots/README.md

 All Administrators can:
 - Access to the project build settings (on [Travis CI](https://travis-ci.org/symphonyoss/symphony-java-sample-bots))
-- Access SonarCloud, Coverity, VersionEye, WhiteSource (or any other reporting system) to manage authentication keys connected with CI build
+- Access SonarCloud, Coverity, WhiteSource (or any other reporting system) to manage authentication keys connected with CI build
 - Deploy artifacts (nightly build snapshots) on Sonatype and (releases on) Maven Central The OpenShift Online environment, used for Continuous Delivery (against the Symphony Foundation Developer pod), can is managed by the [Foundation Infra team](infra@symphony.foundation)